libraryaddict/Greyday/README.md

 The following commands are supported.

-`grey requirements` - tells you what this script needs to run
+`grey help` - View the help

 `grey sim` - Prepares to run grey you, without running it

+`grey settings` - Prepares to run grey you, without running it

+`grey required` - Checks your stuff and tells you what you're lacking or not.

 `grey run` - Runs one turn, then exits